- What we collect

 I am looking for Australian literature of the Great War.

-We can use the Austlit Australian literature database.
+We can use the Austlit Australian literature database which is available via our eResources portal.

 - In the Advanced search function, under ‘Subject’ choose World War I ~ Wars ~ War ~ Military